 New Clothes for New Year's Day by Hyun-Joo Bae

 In Korea, the new year means the start of everything new.
-A young girl wears a new and special hanbok made by her mother and prepares to celebrate the Lunar New Year.
+A young girl is excited to wear a new and special hanbok made by her mother and prepares to celebrate the Lunar New Year.

 A New Year's Reunion by Li-Qiong Yu

-When Maomao's father visits, the family prepare sticky rice balls with special fortune coins hidden inside.
-When Maomao loses her special coin, her devastation is heightened by the impending departure of her father.
-The lucky token is found just in time for Maomao to give it to her father as they say goodbye.
+When Maomao's father visits during Lunar New Year, the family prepares sticky rice balls with hidden coins.
+She is devastated when she loses her coin.
+It is found in time for Maomao to give it to her father as they say goodbye.